Phaedrus (fabulist): Modern reception

-It was followed by the Reverend Frederick Toller's A poetical version of the fables of Phædrus (London, 1854).
+It was followed by the Reverend Frederick Toller's A poetical version of the fables of Phædrus in 1854.
 These were translated more diffusely into irregular verses of five metrical feet and each fable was followed by a prose commentary.
-The most recent translation by P. F. Widdows also includes the fables in the Perotti appendix and all are rendered into a free version of Anglo-Saxon alliterative verse.
+P. F. Widdows' translation also includes the fables in the Perotti appendix and all are rendered into a free version of Anglo-Saxon alliterative verse.

 Phaedrus versions were translated individually by a variety of other poets into different languages.
 A small selection in various poetic forms appeared in the Poems & Translations (London 1769) of Ashley Cowper (1701–88).
 There were many more poems distinctively styled in La Fontaine's Fables; others followed by Ivan Krylov in Russian; Gregory Skovoroda and Leonid Hlibov in Ukrainian; and a more complete collection by Volodymyr Lytvynov in 1986.